 As of this writing the expanded Ref book reprint is not yet out.
 However, it will be a book of optional procedures, variants, advice, and adventure-building tools.
 It will enhance your game and expand your mind, but is not actually necessary to play the game.
 The rules are the rules, but the flavor and atmosphere that set LotFP apart from everyone else is easily gleaned from the support material.

-You can download 2013's Free RPG Day adventure Better Than Any Man right now for free and get a taste of what makes LotFP LotFP.
+You can download 2013's Free RPG Day adventure Better Than Any Man and 2014's Free RPG Day adventure The Doom-Cave of the Crystal-Headed Children right now for free and get a taste of what makes LotFP LotFP.

 What is the Default Setting of LotFP?

 There is none.
 The publisher uses Real World 17th Century Earth as a setting in his own writing and campaign, and the rulebook contains information about firearms.
 Other authors for the LotFP line use real-world variant settings for their writing (Qelong is a fantasy-Cambodia analog), twisted-up takes on a traditional fantasy world (Vornheim, Isle of the Unknown), even an alien planet as a setting (Carcosa).

 The LotFP line of releases is not a unified product line - it is a series of individual releases, each with its own spirit and inspiration.